readerr/GettingAndCleaningData_course_project/README.md

 The run_analysis.R script aims at combining the train and test datasets from the Samsung dataset linked bellow.

 #### The Output of run_analysis is two datasets:
-- *tidy_dataset.txt* : 1 tidy dataset containing the extracted from the raw dataset mean and std variables across the 30 subjects and 6 activities.
+- (optional) *tidy_dataset.txt* : 1 tidy dataset containing the extracted from the raw dataset mean and std variables across the 30 subjects and 6 activities.
 This dataset contains **10299 rows and 68 variables**
-- *tidy_mean_dataset.txt* : 1 tidy dataset calculating the average of each variable.
+- (required as per assignment) *tidy_mean_dataset.txt* : 1 tidy dataset calculating the average of each variable.
 This dataset contains **180 rows (30 subject x 6 activities) and 68 variables (subject, activity and 66 measures)**.

 #### Dependencies
 - data.table